 Wondering what to do in Jackson Hole when you’re hungry?
 Look no further.
 With this guide, take a day (or more) to discover the best restaurants in Jackson Hole for breakfast, lunch, dinner, drinks, and everything in between.
 Jackson Hole restaurants are known for crafting tasty, wholesome food made with high-quality ingredients and served with a smile.
 These are just a few highlights of the options this rugged-yet-bourgeois mountain town has to offer.
 Soon, you’ll be equipped to eat your way through Jackson Hole restaurants…one mouthwatering bite at a time.

-Rise and Shine: Bakeries and Cafés in Jackson Hole
+Rise and shine: Bakeries and Cafés in Jackson Hole

 Start the day with a cup of strong, hot coffee, a fresh-baked good, and a hearty breakfast from one of these locally famous cafés.

-Persephone has won the title “Best Baked Goods in the Valley” for four years straight; for good reason.
-This cute and clean café offers everything from gourmet hot beverages to fresh-baked goodies like croissants, cookies, and cakes and is just a hop and a skip away from the town square, at 145 E Broadway.
+Persephone has won the title “Best Baked Goods in the Valley” for several years straight; for good reason.
+This cute and clean café offers everything from gourmet hot beverages to fresh-baked goodies like croissants, cookies, and cakes and is just a hop and a skip away from town square, at 145 E Broadway.
 Focusing on fresh, local, and seasonal ingredients means each bite will bring joy to your tastebuds.
 Sink your teeth into a pillowy, cinnamon, brioche bun and chase it down with a perfectly prepared latte.
-Take the family here for breakfast, lunch, or an afternoon pick-me-up for a treat from one of the best restaurants in Jackson Hole.
+Take the family here for breakfast, lunch, or an afternoon-pick-me-up for a treat from one of the best restaurants in Jackson Hole.
 Peek at the menu at persephonebakery.com.

 Picnic Coffee & Café

 This delightful local favorite is known for its fresh and flaky pastries.
-Picnic Coffee & Café is the ideal place to grab a gourmet breakfast like the Jackson Hippy: an egg white souffle with goat cheese, fresh spinach, and smoked tomato butter on a gluten-free English muffin (or we hear the French toast bread pudding is divine).
+Picnic Coffee & Café is the ideal place to grab a gourmet breakfast like the Jackson Hippy: an egg white soufflé with goat cheese, fresh spinach, and smoked tomato butter on a gluten-free English muffin (or we hear the French toast bread pudding is divine).
 Order a nutritious lunch, like a classic ham and cheese, pre-made burrito, or a fresh salad, on the way out to explore the great outdoors of Jackson Hole.
 Find this sweet Jackson Hole restaurant at 110 Maple Way and menu at picnicjh.com.

 A popular stop for locals and visitors alike, The Bunnery is just as sweet as its name.
 Come early to leave time to choose from the extensive list of breakfast items.
 There’s something to fit everyone’s palate from gourmet-only-grandma to picky toddlers.
 Don’t miss out on the baked goods, with piles of fresh pastries and desserts to be devoured by The Bunnery’s lucky customers.
 Be sure to pick up a bag (or three) of the café’s famous O.S.M. ( Oats, Sunflower seeds, Millet) granola, pancake and waffle mix, or oatmeal for a delicious memory to relive your time at this quaint Jackson Hole restaurant.
-Conveniently located one-half block north of Town Square, at 130 N Cache.
+Conveniently one-half block north of Town Square, at 130 N Cache.
 Hop online to see the menu at bunnery.com.

-Grab a Light Lunch: Green Eating in Jackson Hole
+Grab a light lunch: Green Eating in Jackson Hole

 Health-conscious eaters are in luck.
 Jackson Hole restaurants gravitate towards the “green scene” with fresh, local ingredients, and healthy smoothies.
 Appetizing options for every eater: vegetarian, vegan, gluten-free, or open-to-anything.